kidanger/Drystal/doc/api.rst

 .. lua:function:: update(dt: float)

    This functions is called at each frame.
-The ``dt`` parameter represents the time elapsed since last update (in seconds).
+The ``dt`` parameter represents the time elapsed since the last update (in seconds).
-   Use this function to update the game.
+   Use this function to update the game state.

 .. lua:function:: draw()

-   This function is called after update.
+   This function is called after the ``update`` function.

 .. lua:function:: atexit()